 Our supply chain is of medium complexity.
-In the UK Molson Coors purchases goods and services from over 2,300 suppliers around the world in more than 12 different categories.
+In the UK Molson Coors purchases goods and services from 1,772suppliers around the world in more than 12 different categories.

 Our due diligence process:

 Molson Coors is a member of the Supplier Ethical Data Exchange ("SEDEX").
 We use this membership to manage supplier performance around labour rights, health and safety, the environment and business ethics.